futnuh/tormach_za_ros2_drivers/README.md

 source install/setup.bash
 ```

 **Note:** The first build will take 10-20 minutes as MoveIt2 is compiled from source.
+If you encounter missing dependency errors during the build, ensure you're using the latest Docker image (see image version bumping below).

 ### About the MoveIt2 Patches